Connect with others who understand.

 Transthoracic Needle Biopsy

 A transthoracic needle biopsy is performed if a suspected tumor is in the outer part of the lungs.
 The area is numbed, and the biopsy needle is inserted through the skin on the chest wall.
-A CT scan or other imaging method is used to help guide the needle.
+A CT scan or other imaging method helps guide the needle.

 Tests for Lung Cancer Spread in the Chest

-Several tests may be used to determine if lung cancer has spread beyond the lungs.
+Several tests can be used to determine if lung cancer has spread beyond the lungs.

 Mediastinoscopy and Mediastinotomy

-During a mediastinoscopy, lymph nodes along the windpipe and in the major bronchial tube areas can be biopsied or removed to look for cancer.
-Medianstinoscopy can also be used to stage lung cancer.
+During a mediastinoscopy, lymph nodes along the windpipe and in the major bronchial tube areas can be biopsied (removed for examination).
+Mediastinoscopy can also help stage lung cancer.

-If some lymph nodes cannot be reached by mediastinoscopy, a surgeon may perform a mediastinotomy to remove biopsy samples.
-A slightly larger incision (around 2 inches long) is made between the left second and third ribs next to the breastbone.
-Then a tube is placed in the incision, allowing the surgeon to take tissue samples.
+If some lymph nodes can’t be reached by mediastinoscopy, a surgeon may perform a mediastinotomy to remove biopsy samples.
+They’ll make a slightly larger incision (around 2 inches long) between the left second and third ribs next to the breastbone.
+Then they’ll place a tube in the incision so that they can take tissue samples.

 Endobronchial Ultrasound

 An endoscopic ultrasound (EUS) uses high-frequency sound waves to generate detailed images of the chest and lymph nodes.
-It can be used to follow up on findings from a CT scan or MRI showing possible cancer.
-In confirmed cancer cases, EUS can also provide precise information on how deep a tumor is and if the cancer has spread to lymph nodes or other organs.
+It can be used to follow up on CT scans or MRI findings that show possible cancer.
+EUS can also provide precise information on how deep a tumor is and if the cancer has spread to lymph nodes or other organs.

 Thoracoscopy

-Doctors can use thoracoscopy to look inside the chest to find out if cancer has spread in the space between the lungs and the chest wall.
-It can also be used to take tissue samples from the outer parts of the lungs, the lymph nodes, and fluids.
-A thoracoscopy can be combined with video-assisted thoracic surgery (VATS) to remove tissue in early stage lung cancers.
+Thoracoscopy allows doctors to inspect the space between the lungs and the chest wall.
+This procedure can also be used to take tissue samples from the outer parts of the lungs, the lymph nodes, and fluids.
+A thoracoscopy can be combined with video-assisted thoracic surgery (VATS) to remove tissue in early-stage lung cancer.

 Genetic Testing

-Genetic testing can identify mutations in genes associated with lung cancer, most commonly non-small cell lung cancer.
-Cancers with these genetic mutations can often be treated with targeted drugs.
-Examples of commonly mutated genes include:
+Genetic testing can reveal mutations (changes) in genes linked with lung cancer, most commonly non-small cell lung cancer.
+Identifying these mutations can help guide treatment, especially for targeted therapies.
+Commonly mutated genes include:

 • EGFR — Around 10 percent to 20 percent of people with NSCLC have mutated EGFR proteins.
-This is more common in women, people of Asian descent, and nonsmokers.
+This is more common in women, Asians, and people who don’t smoke, according to the American Cancer Society.

-• ALK — Approximately 5 percent of people with NSCLC have a mutation in the ALK gene.
-This is commonly seen in nonsmokers or light smokers with the adenocarcinoma subtype of NSCLC.
+• ALK — About 5 percent of people with NSCLC have a mutation in the ALK gene.
+This is commonly seen in people with the adenocarcinoma subtype who smoke lightly or not at all.

 • ROS1 — Between 1 percent and 2 percent of people with NSCLC have mutations in the ROS1 gene.